This post was originally posted in March 2020 and was most recently updated in August 2021.

 Select Manage Admins.

-Add the user to the necessary access points and click save.
+Give the user the necessary access and click save.

 The fun doesn’t stop here!
 Now you need access to Campaign Manager, which is a separate access point.